mrets/Help/certificates_tab.md

 In this article, we are going to look at an overview of the RECs tab.

 Your RECs view should look something like this.
-Please note, your tabs on the left may vary. ***Please note, your tabs on the left may vary.***
+Please note, that your tabs on the left may vary. ***Please note, your tabs on the left may vary.***

 ## Certificates: Active, Retired, and Reserve
 ![](https://github.com/mrets/photos/blob/319f58f95e2e034c830f5686ccfab75a6609f8de/Certificate_Tab1.png)